 On Heroku, you can establish a user account, spend some money, and receive excellent service and hosting experience for your apps and code.
 Docker and Heroku are not the same things.
 However, some of their essential principles have certain commonalities.

-This article discusses the various features, advantages and disadvantages, and differences between Docker vs Heroku.
+This article related to Docker and Heroku discusses the various features, advantages and disadvantages, and differences between Docker vs Heroku.
 This article will help you make the right choice for a container solution per your needs.
+Let’s explore the difference between Docker and Heroku.

 What is Docker?